-For addicts and alcoholics, Christmas is a time to be especially vigilant with a recovery programme.
+For addicts and alcoholics, Christmas is a time to be especially vigilant with a residential addiction treatment programme.
 By structuring your time with regular meeting attendance, your risks of relapse are reduced and you are bound to feel better by connecting to those who have similar experiences and feelings to yours.
 Why not research what’s on in your local area?
 All of the 12-step fellowships will provide information about both online and in-person meetings on their websites.
 From Alcoholics Anonymous to Cocaine Anonymous to Narcotics Anonymous.

 The benefits of exercise and physical movement have long been known, and it remains one of our top tips for self-care.
 You will always feel better after moving your body and spending time in nature and the outdoors: anything from a brisk walk in the park, to a run along the river, a game of tennis or football with friends, or a relaxing yoga class.
 Exercise connects you to your body, and is scientifically proven to release feel-good endorphins that provide a natural, mood-enhancing high.
 Yes it can be difficult to muster the energy to go outside when it’s winter, and the dark and cold is unappealing, but getting some natural light during the day really can improve mood.
 Take some time out of the festivities to move and connect with your body and you’re guaranteed to feel the benefits.